xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 **<details><summary>Test Run Coverage</summary>**
 The quality of each requirement based on the status of the corresponding test result.

-* Size of each block indicates the number of test runs associated with each requirement.
+* The size of each block indicates the number of test runs associated with each requirement.

-* Color of each block indicates the overall status of the total test cases in each requirement.
+* The color of each block indicates the overall status of the total test cases in each requirement.

 </details>